gouthamrangarajan/reactjs/remix-vs-next-rsc/README.md

 </UserTableContainer>
 ```

-- code in UserTableSearch.tsx
-- this component uses Form component from Remix to submit search (form submit)
+- code in UserTableSearch.tsx, this component uses Form component from Remix to submit search (form submit)

 ```jsx
 return (